A Memory Tree Find death information fast, with

 National Library of New Zealand Search this database to find out what items are held in our National Library.
 Most of these items will be available to borrow on Inter-Library loan.
 You will find Index New Zealand here too, where you can search for articles on a specific subject from NZ magazines and newspapers.
 It will give you the article title, author, name of magazine or newspaper, date, issue and a brief abstract.
 It is not full-text.
 Most articles will be available on Inter-Library loan.

 PressReader PressReader allows you same-day access to more than 5000 newspapers and magazines from New Zealand and around the world.
 Browse full-page replicas in their traditional format and layout, including complete editorial content, graphics and advertising.
-New Zealand newspapers include The Press, The Dominion Post and The New Zealand Herald, and many smaller, regional publications.
+New Zealand newspapers include The Otago Daily Times and The New Zealand Herald, and many smaller, regional publications.
+Stuff publications can now only be viewed within the libraries’ WiFi hotspot areas or on computers available at each of our library branches.

-Short-Edition Short Stories One, three, five-minute or classic short stories are available to read free of charge with no need to sign in.
+Short-Edition Short Stories Children's stories or three, five-minute or classic short stories are available to read free of charge with no need to sign in.
 Short Édition offers free access to short literature: poetry, short stories, and flash fiction.
 Many of these short stories also feature on the Timaru District Libraries' Short Story Dispenser - have you seen it yet?

 Te Ara - The Encyclopedia of New Zealand In Māori, Te Ara means 'the pathway'.
 Through interlinking text and image trails, the Encyclopedia takes you on a journey of discovery of New Zealand.